chronology

 July 15 - Arrival at the Pithiviers internment camp, in Loiret.
 Publication in the weekly Christian Mar Pr sent of his ultimate news, The Virgins , under the pseudonym Denise M rande: � Look at me.
 I am alone as you feel, but not from a chosen solitude, sought after, but from the worst solitude, humili e, am re, that of abandonment, of betrayal.

-17 July - D leaves, 6:15 a.m., from convoy No. 6 of Pithiviers for Auschwitz, comprising 809 men and 119 women.
+17 July - D leaves, 6:15 a.m., from convoy No. 6 of Pithiviers for Auschwitz, with 809 men and 119 women.

-July 19 - Arrival of convoy no. 6 Auschwitz-Birkenau, around 7 PM.
+July 19 - Arrival of convoy no. 6 Auschwitz-Birkenau, around 7 p.m.

-July 27 - Following the request of H l ne Morand and the secretary of state Jacques Benoist-M chin, Michel writes a letter for Otto Abetz, ambassador of the Reich, pleading his wife’s cause.
+July 27 - Following the orders of H l ne Morand and the secretary of state Jacques Benoist-M chin, Michel writes a letter for Otto Abetz, ambassador of the Reich, pleading his wife’s cause.
 Andr Sabatier will not transmit it.

 9 ao t - Michel learns that the interns of Pithiviers have been transported to eastern Poland or probably Russia.